Watch this short video on The United Methodist Church's Special Sundays

 Human Relations Day (Sunday before the national observance of Dr. Martin Luther King Jr.’s birthday) strengthens United Methodist outreach to communities in the United States and Puerto Rico, encouraging social justice and work with at-risk youth.

-One Great Hour Of Sharing (fourth Sunday in Lent) enables the United Methodist Committee on Relief to reach out through worldwide ministries of food, shelter, health and peace.
+UMCOR Sunday (formerly One Great Hour Of Sharing) – fourth Sunday – in Lent enables the United Methodist Committee on Relief to reach out through worldwide ministries of food, shelter, health and peace.

 Native American Ministries Sunday (third Sunday of Easter) nurtures mission with Native Americans and provides scholarships for United Methodist Native American seminarians.